background

 Courtesy miSci - Museum of Innovation and Science

 This photo shows the germinating floor in the malthouse.
 The two lower floors in the germinating house contained the germinating compartments while the top floor contained the ventilation system along with centrifugal pumps for water and air compressors for aerating the steep tanks.
 The system employed for germination was the Saladin-Prinz pneumatic system which was automated to provide eight day germination and 72 hours kiln drying.
 The germinating rooms contained four compartments 86 feet long by 12 feet wide and 4 feet deep with a perforated galvanized steel base 3 feet above the concrete floor with sufficient drainage.
 On the top of the side walls of each compartment, the malt turning machines traveled on rack bar rails.
 These machines rotated continuously in opposite directions in order to loosen the growing grains without injuring them.
 Here, the barley was kept at a constant temperature sufficient to allow it to begin to grow.
 During this time, the barley kernels release various enzymes such as amylase and peptase along with large amounts of carbon dioxide.
 These gases were removed and replaced with fresh purified air.
 After the growing process is completed, the barley is referred to as "green malt".
 Beneath the front of each compatment, a scraper fed the malt to a conveyor which delivered it to the green malt evelvator on top of the kiln house where it was distributed to the kiln floor.
-[This is the point at which specific technical details of the brewing and fermenting process get complicated; While I have done my best to accurately summarize them, please excuse, but feel free to correct, any slight technical inaccuracies.]
+[This is the point at which specific technical details of the brewing and fermenting process get complicated; I have done my best to accurately summarize them.]

 Courtesy miSci - Museum of Innovation and Science